 LinkedIn found that the top five attributes recruiters and hiring managers are looking for when assessing soft skills are adaptability, culture fit, collaboration, growth potential, and being results-driven.

-Our world is rapidly changing, making it essential to employ staff who can adapt to change quickly in a positive way.
+Our world is rapidly changing, making it essential to employ staff, especially those who aspire to be react developers, who can adapt to change quickly in a positive way.

 To understand a candidate’s ability to adapt, ask about a time they had a plan in place and something came along that made them change their plans.